 Things to Consider Before Letting Someone Borrow Your Car

-After checking your own insurance policy to see what it says about someone else driving your car, you may want to consider some additional criteria when making a decision.
+After checking your own general auto insurance policy to see what it says about someone else driving your car, you may want to consider some additional criteria when making a decision.
 Check to see if the other person:

 - Has a valid driver’s license